-We currently have no approved products for commercial marketing or sale and have not generated any revenue from the sale of products or other sources to date.
-In the future, we may generate revenue from product sales, royalties on product sales, or license fees, milestones, or other upfront payments if we enter into any collaborations or license agreements.
+We currently have no approved products have not generated any revenue from the sale of products or other sources to date.
+In the future, we may generate revenue from product sales, royalties on product sales, license fees, milestones, or upfront payments if we enter into any collaborations or license agreements.
 We expect that our future revenue, if any, will fluctuate from quarter to quarter for many reasons, including the uncertain timing and amount of any such payments and sales.